Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 The fabric was available in a dozen different colors.

-2 of those colors sold well for me; 6 others were OK.
+2 of those colors were among my top 10 fabrics; 6 others were OK.
 4 colors were very poor sellers.

 The retail price of this fabric to the general public was $80 per yard.

-Manufacturers (like me) who could buy full 50 yard rolls paid $15 per yard.
+Small manufacturers (like me) who could buy multiple full 50 yard rolls paid $15 per yard.

-Larger manufacturers and wholesalers who purchased thousands of yards paid even less.
+Larger manufacturers and wholesalers (including online fabric discounters and fabric stores) who purchased thousands of yards paid less.

 Even at deeply discounted prices, fabric is highly profitable.